 Pool drowning is a tragedy that is more common than people think, but parents are preventing them from happening.
 The number of infant pool deaths in Northern California swimming pools has dropped significantly in the past decade, despite increasing number of pools being built.
 This is because parents have taken the steps to make their backyard safer by enclosing their swimming pool with fences, and making sure side yard gates are shut and latched.

 Baby Guard Pool Fence is owned and operated by a trained pool fence installer.
-As a distributors of Baby Guard they have been professionally trained to install your new pool fence to the highest quality standards to ensure the lifetime warranty Baby Guard guarantees on all of it products.
+As a distributors of Baby Guard they have been professionally trained to install your new pool fence to the highest quality standards to ensure the warranty Baby Guard guarantees on all of it products.

 Call us Today for a FREE in home Estimate!

 - When the sun comes out and the weather heats up, community pools open for the season and people head to the beach for the first time.
 Many lives can be saved and injuries prevented this summer by following some simple water safety tips:

 - Learn to swim.
 The best thing anyone can do to stay safe in and around the water is to learn to swim.
 Always swim with a buddy; never swim alone.

 - Know your swimming limits and stay within them.
 Don't try to keep up with a stronger skilled swimmer or encourage others to keep up with you.

 - Obey "No Diving" signs.

 - Watch out for the "dangerous too's"--too tired, too cold, too far from safety, too much sun, too much strenuous activity.